dustinlyons/nixos-config/README.md

 ### 1. Burn the latest ISO
 Download and burn [the minimal ISO image](https://nixos.org/download.html) to a USB, or create a new VM with the ISO as base.
-> Note, if you're building a VM on an Apple Silicon Mac, choose [64-bit ARM](https://channels.nixos.org/nixos-23.05/latest-nixos-minimal-aarch64-linux.iso).
+> If you're building a VM on an Apple Silicon Mac, choose [64-bit ARM](https://channels.nixos.org/nixos-23.05/latest-nixos-minimal-aarch64-linux.iso).

 **Quick Links**